-Advisory shares and equity both represent ownership in a company, but they differ in terms of purpose, structure, and benefits:
+Both advisory shares and equity represent ownership in a company, but they serve different purposes and come with different terms.

 How do advisory shares work?